 1. Type of Embroidery Machine

-A home embroidery machine for a hobbyist will differ significantly in price from a machine for a home-based embroidery business owner as well as an embroidery machine for an industrial embroidery business.
+A hobbyist’s home embroidery machine will differ in price from a home-based embroidery business owner’s machine or even an embroidery machine for an industrial embroidery business.

 Here are different types of machines and how they can affect cost.

 The least expensive embroidery machines, and most common machines for home use for embroidery hobbyists, are single-needle home embroidery machines.

 Most single-needle embroidery machines are flatbed machines, meaning the embroidery surface is flat and requires you to isolate the item to be embroidered in a single layer.

 This is in opposition to embroidery machines with a free arm, which is an open space under the embroidery area allowing extra layers to hang underneath in free space.
 This makes embroidering shirts, onesies, pockets, and other tubular items much easier.

 Single-needle embroidery machines have only one needle.
 The user has to switch threads at each color change manually.
 Furthermore, the maximum stitching speed is usually slower than commercial embroidery machines.

 Prices still vary within this subset of machines, though.
 One of the least expensive single-needle machines (the Brother PE535) cost around $350 before pandemic inflation when the stock was not so spotty.